tyiannak/pyAudioAnalysis/README.md

 In addition, an ARFF file is also created (with the same name as the model), where the whole set of feature vectors and respective class labels are stored.
 Example:
 ```
-from audioAnalysisLibrary import audioTrainTest as aT
+from pyAudioAnalysis import audioTrainTest as aT
 aT.featureAndTrain(["/home/tyiannak/Desktop/MusicGenre/Classical/","/home/tyiannak/Desktop/MusicGenre/Electronic/","/home/tyiannak/Desktop/MusicGenre/Jazz/"], 1.0, 1.0, aT.shortTermWindow, aT.shortTermStep, "svm", "svmMusicGenre3")
 aT.featureAndTrain(["/home/tyiannak/Desktop/MusicGenre/Classical/","/home/tyiannak/Desktop/MusicGenre/Electronic/","/home/tyiannak/Desktop/MusicGenre/Jazz/"], 1.0, 1.0, aT.shortTermWindow, aT.shortTermStep, "knn", "knnMusicGenre3")
 aT.featureAndTrain(["/home/tyiannak/Desktop/5Class/Silence/","/home/tyiannak/Desktop/5Class/SpeechMale/","/home/tyiannak/Desktop/5Class/SpeechFemale/","/home/tyiannak/Desktop/5Class/ObjectsOther/","/home/tyiannak/Desktop/5Class/Music/"], 1.0, 1.0, aT.shortTermWindow, aT.shortTermStep, "svm", "svm5Classes")